 Description - What happened?
-Feelings - What were you thinking and feeling? reenings - what were you thinking and reening!

-Evaluation - What was good and bad about the experience?
+Feelings - What were you thinking and feeling?
+The state of the s Evaluation - What was good and bad about the experience?

 Analysis - What sense can you make of the situation?
-Conclusion - What else could you have done?

-Action plan - If it arose again, v vhat would you do?
+Conclusion - What else could y you have done?
+Action Plan - If it arose again, what would you do?
+Action Plan - II it arose again, what would you do?
+Nursing Student Signature Date: Preceptor/Associate Preceptor Signature Date:

-· · •

-Nursing student signature Date:

-Preceptor/Associate

-Preceptor signature Date:

 During clinical placements each student is expected to complete 5 hours of reflective time per week, to augment their learning.
 This can be spent outside the practice placement area.

 This is a record of how the student spent this time.
 Include an account of any of the following: Reflection/Self-Directed Study/Directed Learning/Problem Solving Activities